Group family

-In probability theory, especially as that field is used in statistics, a group family of probability distributions is a family obtained by subjecting a random variable with a fixed distribution to a suitable family of transformations such as a location-scale family, or otherwise a family of probability distributions acted upon by a group.

-Consideration of a particular family of distributions as a group family can, in statistical theory, lead to the identification of an ancillary statistic.
+In probability theory, especially as it is used in statistics, a group family of probability distributions is one obtained by subjecting a random variable with a fixed distribution to a suitable transformation, such as a location–scale family, or otherwise one of probability distributions acted upon by a group.
+Considering a family of distributions as a group family can, in statistical theory, lead to identifying ancillary statistics.

-Types of group families
+Types

 A group family can be generated by subjecting a random variable with a fixed distribution to some suitable transformations.
 Different types of group families are as follows :